 On the Midi and Globals settings windows, click on the input port device on the instrument line.
 For both the Input port and Output port on the instrument line, you must select Port 2 on Osmose.
 The port is called ‘Osmose Haken/Port 2’ on macOS and ‘MIDIIN2/MIDIOUT2 (Osmose)’ on Windows computers:

 ℹ️On Windows systems, please ensure that no DAW (or other MIDI application) runs in the background when using the Haken Editor.
 MIDI ports of devices running as USB MIDI class-compliant without specific drivers (like Osmose) can only ever be used by one application at a time.
-Having another application opened in the background could block the communication between Haken Editor and Osmose.
+Having another application open in the background could block the communication between Haken Editor and Osmose.

 If all went well, a solid blue LED indicator (top-left in the Editor’s main window below “Scale”) indicates your device and the Editor are communicating.
+You can now start using it. ℹ️: There is no full bidirectional synchronization between Osmose and Haken Editor.
+It is expected that the user interface of Osmose will not update when changing macros via the Haken Editor.